Sekuloski/Flappy-Birds/README.md

 ## How to play

 The game is very simple. **Jump** in the middle of the obstacles.
 Jumping is done using the left mouse button or the up arrow.
 The game ends if the player either hits the obstacles, hits the ground, or goes too high.
 The goal is to get as far as possible, i.e get the most points.
 The highest score is kept on a local file.
+If the player loses, he has the opportunity to try again from the beginning.

 ![image](https://user-images.githubusercontent.com/79922210/177042737-fbf5f1da-128a-494d-bc01-483cd3065468.png)